 We will write to objectors and applicant’s agents in advance if and when an application is due to be considered by the committee.

-The committee sometimes considers other matters e.g planning enforcement action, Traffic Regulation Order consultations and confirmation of Tree Preservation Orders.
+The committee sometimes considers other matters, for example planning enforcement action, Traffic Regulation Order consultations and confirmation of Tree Preservation Orders.
 Members of the public will not be invited to speak on these reports; however non-committee councillors can speak with the permission of the Chair.

-The applicant or their representative, anyone who has made a written objection, or a lead petitioner, can speak at the committee using an audio link facilitated by Democratic Support officers.
+The applicant or their representative, anyone who has made a written objection, or a lead petitioner, can speak at the committee.

 An elected member may also speak on an application within their ward.
 The Chair will only allow another non-committee member to speak in exceptional circumstances.

 A total of five minutes is allowed for each category of speaker - applicants, objectors and non-committee members.